-In order to accommodate the growing use of cell phones and personal electronic communication devices by students, the following guidelines are set aside for the use of these devices during the school day.
+To accommodate the growing use of cell phones and personal electronic communication devices by students, the following guidelines have been established for their use during the school day.

-Purpose: These guidelines regulate the use of cell phones and personal electronic communication devices in order to ensure uninterrupted instruction, safety, decreased bullying, and reduction of theft.
+Purpose: These guidelines regulate the use of such devices to ensure uninterrupted instruction, safety, decreased bullying, and reduction of theft.

-Definition: The term, "personal electronic communication devices," refers to and includes, but is not limited to: cell phones, iPods or other MP3 players, iPads, tablets, e-Readers, personal laptops/notebooks, smartwatches with a display, or any other device capable of recording audio, photographic, or video content, or capable of viewing or playing back such content, or sending/receiving text, audio, or video messages.
+Definition: The term "personal electronic communication devices" refers to and includes, but is not limited to, cell phones, iPods or other MP3 players, iPads, tablets, e-readers, personal laptops/notebooks, smartwatches with a display, or any other device capable of recording audio, photographic, or video content, or capable of viewing or playing back such content, or sending/receiving text, audio, or video messages.

-The term, "personal" refers to devices not owned by the school district.
+The term "personal" refers to devices not owned by the school district.